Racing1/MasterList-EthereumClassic/README.md

 </div>

 # Ethereum Classic Master List
-**Disclaimer:**
+## Disclaimer
+### Links
-- Use links at your own risk.
+Use links at your own risk.
 We try to vet links as best we can, but there is no guarantee that links haven't been tampered with after our initial inspection.
+### Public List
-- This list is curated by the public.
+This list is curated by the public.
 If a link is broken, malicious, or you want to add a link; then please make a pull request and review `contributing.md`.

 ## Contents
 *[need to regenerate]*